-- See chapter 3.4 for installing the BSP and enter cd path/to/bsp/aac-or1k-xxx-x-bsp/src/nandflash program/src - 4.
+- 1. Compile the boot image binary according to the rules for that program. - 3.
+See chapter 3.4 for installing the BSP and enter cd path/to/bsp/aac-<cpu>-<board>-bsp/src/nandflash_program/src - 4.
 Now, compile the nandflash-program application, bundling it together with the boot image binary.

 '''

-make nandflash-program.elf PROGRAMMINGFILE=/path/to/boot_image.bin
+make nandflash-program.elf PROGRAMMINGFILE=/path/to/boot image.bin

 '''

-Load the nandflash-program.elf onto the target RAM with the help of gdb and execute it, see section 3.5.3.
-Follow the instructions on screen and when it's ready, reboot the board by a reset or power cycle.
+5. Load the nandflash-program.elf onto the target RAM with the help of GDB and execute it, see section 3.5.4 or 3.5.5.
+The programmer application will output progress information on the debug UART.